nidi3/graphviz-java/README.md

 ### Imperative
 There is a third possibility to use the API, based on the mutable version.
-Its form is closer the way dot files are written.
+Its form is closer to the way dot files are written.
 In the lambda of the `MutableGraph.use` method, all referenced nodes, links and graphs are automatically added to the parent graph, without explicitly calling the `add` method.